Lourdes Méndez

-Lourdes Méndez Monasterio (born Cordova, 11 February 1957) is a Spanish lawyer and politician.
+Lourdes Méndez Monasterio (born 11 February 1957) is a Spanish lawyer and politician.
 She has twice served as a representative in the Congress of Deputies, first between 2004 and 2016 for the People's Party and again for Vox since 2019.

 Biography

 Méndez was born in Córdoba in 1957, she is the third in a family of thirteen siblings.
 Her paternal grandfather was José Monasterio Ituarte, who was actively involved in the Fascist coup of July 1936 and later served as chief of Spain's Army under Francisco Franco.
 She graduated with a law degree from the Complutense University of Madrid.